 - Slacks or pants with a belt or suspenders.

 - All types of footwear in good repair are acceptable.

 - All hemlines must be no more than 2 inches above the knee.

 - All clothing must be clean and in good repair (not torn, frayed or cut

 - No jeans.

 - Dublin School students and faculty are expected to remove their hats when they enter any academic buildings, as well as the dining hall except for religious reasons.

 - No athletic wear (i.e. leggings worn as pants, mesh shorts, sweatshirts, T-shirts), strapless tops or tops with straps less than two inches wide, or apparel that reveals the midriff, buttocks or chest.

 What are the dorms like?

-There are seven different dorms on campus, each with its own personality and style.
+There are eight different dorms on campus, each with its own personality and style.
 Some are traditional ‘hallway’ style dorms and others, are more like family homes renovated to fit needs of campus housing.
 Each dorm is assigned at least three dorm parents who share the responsibility of maintaining a dorm environment that is well ordered, positive, and safe for its residents.